Title/Position: Research Administrator

 Degree(s)/School(s): Master’s in Environmental Studies (Planning) and Bachelor's degree in Philosophy, York University

-Background: Cara Chellew is a Research Administrator for the MCRI "Global Suburbanisms" research project at York University.
-Cara is a graduate from the Master of Environmental Studies program in urban planning at York University.
-Her research focuses on the design, regulation, and politics of public space.
+Background: Cara Chellew is a graduate from the Master of Environmental Studies program in urban planning at York University where her research focused on the design, regulation, and politics of public space.
 She is the founder of the Defensive Urban Design Research Network and the public space project Mapping DefensiveTO Her work has been published in the Canadian Journal of Urban Research, Spacing Magazine, and the Ontario Planning Journal.

 Publications & Presentations: